hydro

 hydro.analyze.hydro.kinematicWaveRouting({ params, data });

-(static) lagAndRoute(params, data) → {Array.<number>}
+(static) lagAndRoute(params, args, data) → {Array.<number>}

-Lag and Route method for flood routing introducing a time delay Reference: https://download.comet.ucar.edu/memory-stick/hydro/ basic_int/routing/navmenu.php_tab_1_page_7.2.0.htm
+Lag and Route method for flood routing introducing a time delay.
+Reference: https://download.comet.ucar.edu/memory-stick/hydro/basic_int/routing/navmenu.php_tab_1_page_7.2.0.htm

 Parameters: